SatyaRaghuNandan/BigData-Interview-Prep/Meta/50. Pow(x, n)/readme.md

 ✅ **Test cases with dry run explanations**
 ✅ **Walkthrough of how the code works**

+# // Follow-up: What if you had to solve the problem in SC O(1)? // Retain the TC of O(LOG N).
 ---

 ## ✅ Java Code: Recursive Binary Exponentiation